Town Square Mortgage logo

 Town Square Mortgage distinguishes itself primarily through its guaranteed 21-day or faster closing promise, which the company markets as a competitive advantage when borrowers are submitting offers in competitive markets.
 The company emphasizes a three-way partnership model involving the borrower, real estate agent, and Loan Originator.
 Their digital-first approach includes an app with multiple functionalities designed to streamline the mortgage process and provide transparency through live status tracking and direct originator messaging.

 Based on available website information, the company appears to be a legitimate mortgage lender with standard industry offerings.
 However, the website provides limited detail on specific loan products (no explicit mention of FHA, VA, jumbo, or refinance options despite these being common mortgage categories), interest rate ranges, fees, or detailed qualification requirements.
-The 21-day closing guarantee is noteworthy but borrowers should verify terms, whether this applies to all loan types, and how it compares to actual market closing times.
+The 21-day closing listed refund term is noteworthy but borrowers should verify terms, whether this applies to all loan types, and how it compares to actual market closing times.

 Services & Features